atlanmod/hadoop-cluster-docker/README.md

 Informations about how to use this repository will be provided soon.

 # Organization
-This project keeps the same organization in the original one, excepting for the the **hadoop-base** image that is extended with hbase in addition to hadoop.
+This project keeps the same organization as in the original one, excepting for the  **hadoop-base** image that is extended with hbase installation in addition to hadoop.

 # Content and description
 The repository contains 4 docker images.